brianlen/z-prefix/README.md

 5. In your browser, go to `http://localhost:3000/` to use the frontend application.

-Three example accounts are seeded in the 'User' database.
-Each account has a password of 'asdf'.
-Passwords are stored as bcrypt hashes in the database.
+Three example accounts are seeded in the 'User' table in the 'my_database' database.
+Each account has a password of `asdf`.
+Passwords are stored as bcryptjs hashes in the database at account creation.
+Use one of these account credentials, or create your own account, to login:

 6. Usernames: `johndoe`, `janedoe`, `henrycho`

 ## Built With